nodejs/node/doc/api/child_process.md

 });
 ```

-The child would then receive the server object as:
+The child process would then receive the server object as:

 ```js
 process.on('message', (m, server) => {